tommcgurl/brewbook-ionic/README.md

 We will want to be able to remove brews from our catalogue.

 1) We will add some [**ion-option-button**](link) elements to our brewList directive.
   - We will add a "remove" button and an "edit" button.

+2) Add controller to the *BrewList* directive
+  - We will add a controller to the directive to handle adding and removing brews.